 What is lichen planus?

 Lichen planus (also called lichen rubber planus) is a strongly itchy inflammation of the skin that is accompanied by red bumps.
-Lichen planus can also occur on mucous membranes.
+However, lichen planus can also appear on mucous membranes.

 What causes lichen planus?

-The cause of the condition is unknown.
-In some cases, a connection can be made between lichen planus and the carrying of viruses that cause hepatitis (liver inflammation).
+The cause of the condition is fairly unknown.
+In some cases, a connection is made between lichen planus and the carrying of viruses that cause hepatitis (liver inflammation).

 What does lichen planus look like?